 It is believed that a tsunami submerged six of these temples during the 13th century.
 Now we have only one temple surviving, namely the Shore Temple.
 Evidence of the missing temples was found in 2004 in the wake of another tsunami.

-The Top 10 Places to Visit in Mahabalipuram
+Top 10 Places in Mahabalipuram

 - Shore Temple

 - Arjuna's Penance

 - Krishna's Butterball

 - Sadras Fort

 1. Shore Temple